workkkfor2012/gemini-coder/README.md

 ## 🧰 API Tools

-Extend your editor with all necessary AI features supporting your work, everyday.
+Support your day-to-day work with all must-have AI features.

-**Supported providers:**
+**Bring your own API keys for:**

 - Gemini API
 - OpenRouter